ErikHumphrey/hist3814o-s20-week4/notes.md

   *Topic proportions per decade bar plot, generated with R*

 * Understandably, changing the top X terms per topic had no effect on the plot generated.
+* In conclusion, it appears that topic models can surface from patterns sometimes, but not always.

 ## Bonus